isabella232/search-promote.en-1/help/c-appendices/c-guidedsearchoutput.md

 * Communicating with the search server.

-  You can communicate with the [!DNL Adobe Search&Promote] web servers using http GET requests.
+  You can communicate with the [!DNL Adobe Search&amp;Promote] web servers using http GET requests.
 Your servers generate these requests or on the client side doing an Ajax request.
 * Saving the search history.

-[!DNL Adobe Search&Promote] is stateless where the entire state is passed over in the http request.
+[!DNL Adobe Search&amp;Promote] is stateless where the entire state is passed over in the http request.
 * Parsing the returned results.

   It is recommended that you use a SAX-based XML parser to parse the XML response.
-If you are generating Ajax request, configure [!DNL Adobe Search&Promote] to return JSON responses for those requests to make it easier to parse the response.
+If you are generating Ajax request, configure [!DNL Adobe Search&amp;Promote] to return JSON responses for those requests to make it easier to parse the response.

 ## Guided Search JSON Output {#reference_EB8182A564DE4374BB84158F2AABEF74}